shanujaiswal/Practice_Project/Python/Python Notes/1)Python Basics and OOP/1)Python Notes.md

 ## Numbers

---> Python supports two types of numbers - integers(whole numbers) and floating point numbers(decimals) ,also supports complex numbers , --> Float can also be scientific numbers with an "e" to indicate the power of 10.
+--> Python supports two types of numbers - integers(whole numbers) and floating point numbers(decimals), also supports complex numbers
+--> Float can also be scientific numbers with an "e" to indicate the power of 10.
 --> Complex numbers are written with a "j" as the imaginary part:
 --> Cannot convert complex numbers into another number type.

 ==> Random Number
 --> Python does not have a random() function to make a random number, but Python has a built-in module called random that can be used to make random numbers:
 --> ex:-